 Synchronizing the Full Load EWT and performance map data is necessary to match equipment performance with the operating temperatures in the chilled water part of the plant.
-The Full Load EWT should correspond to the return water temperature at full load in the chilled water system.
-The performance map, as noted earlier in Step 3 should span the expected range of return chilled water temperatures entering the DHRC evaporator.
+The Full Load EWT should correspond to the minimum expected condenser water temperature entering the DHRC evaporator.
+The performance map, as noted earlier in Step 3 in the HAP tutorial should span the expected range of condenser temperatures entering the DHRC evaporator.